MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 # List of string operations

-Following are the string operations that you can use in the minit desktop application in process advisor.
+Following are the string operations that you can use in minit.

 ## CONCAT([string1],...,[stringN])